brain-modelling-group/BMG/content/authors/admin/_index.md

 His research lies broadly in the field of computational neuroscience, at the intersection of physics, mathematics, neuroscience, and neurology.
 Dr Roberts employs a multidisciplinary approach that combines computational and analytical methods with clinical electrophysiological and neuroimaging data, to tackle complex problems in neuroscience and brain health.

-Recently also branched into COVID-19 modelling :mask:.
+Also branched into COVID-19 modelling :mask:.